stevenan93/siteUpdater/README.md

 # siteUpdater

-updates HTML posts on my personal website
+siteUpdater is a C++ based post editor for my personal website, stevenan.com

-Implemented using Linked Lists as a data structure Each node holds a line of HTML code
+  - Implemented from the ground up text editor using Linked Lists
+  - Each node holds a line of code of HTML
+  - Adds posts automatically and shifts lines down whenever necessary

-Dynamically allocated memory for expanding code Hopefully will add FTP download/upload in the future
+>>Hoping to add FTP upload/download to save even more trouble in the future